Goodbye Pork Pie: Plot

-At Dunedin, the duo meet Snout, who helps them avoid a police roadblock and buys more parts off the car.
-However, after he learns they're heading for Invercargill, he tips them off to the police.
-Stopping for conveniences, John is spotted by police; unable to find Gerry, he drives off in the Mini, not realising Gerry is underneath the car trying to remove the muffler.
-Gerry is arrested, but manages to escape from the police car and jumps on top of the fleeing Mini.
-The police try to PIT the Mini, and Gerry falls off and is hit by the pursuing police car.
-John says goodbye to the injured Gerry, then takes the car and proceeds to Invercargill.
+At the Southland town of McNab, John is spotted by police and drives off in the Mini, not realising Gerry is underneath the car.
+Gerry is arrested, but escapes from the police car and jumps on top of the fleeing Mini.
+The police attack the Mini with a PIT; Gerry falls off and is hit by the pursuing police car.
+John bids farewell to the injured Gerry, then takes the car and proceeds to Invercargill.
+A trucker at the scene refuses to move aside for the police out of respect for Gerry, whose ultimate fate is not shown.